winduum/winduum-docs/docs/docs/components/carousel.md

 # Carousel
 Provides a scroll carousel that uses native CSS `scroll-snap` property.

-Since v3, the carousel is CSS-first — scrolling, snapping and even scroll markers can be handled by CSS alone (see [CSS scroll markers](https://developer.mozilla.org/en-US/docs/Web/CSS/::scroll-marker)).
+The carousel is CSS-first — scrolling, snapping and even scroll markers can be handled by CSS alone (see [CSS scroll markers](https://developer.mozilla.org/en-US/docs/Web/CSS/::scroll-marker)).
 A small JavaScript layer adds prev/next buttons, marker state and scroll state — ready to use via [winduum-elements](https://github.com/winduum/winduum-elements/tree/main/components/carousel) or